Call us: 10am – 6pm ET

 The system takes advantage of RAID 5 redundancy to create a complete image of the array, which allows it to reassemble and image RAID 5 arrays with missing or damaged devices: when encountering a bad block on one of the RAID’s devices, the imager reads the corresponding blocks of other RAID drives or parity blocks to complete the missing data.

-If time is critical, there is an even quicker option: imaging specific files & folders of RAID to logical L01 container.
+If time is critical, there is an even quicker option: imaging specific files & folders of RAID to a logical L01 container.